CaelebC/Maestrela/README.md

 commit will have the object name of the object in PlasticSCM.

 The creation date of the object will also be put in the description of the commit.

+Additional notes (that weren't in the comments in the PlasticSCM) will be written in square brackets [ ].